natanaelalmeida/matrix-factorization/README.md

 ## Example

 Imagine a futuristic scenario, at a party illuminated by soft neon lights and nice ambient sound in the background.
 Robbie, a curious and music-loving robot, finds himself at the center of a rather peculiar chatting circle.
 Around him, four iconic figures discuss their favorite music styles: Ripley, Darth Vader, Spock and Hermione.
-Robbie adjusts...
+Robbie adjusts his hearing sensors...

 Read the full article: [Matrix Factorization](https://physicscomputerlove.com/en/machine-learning/matrix-factorization/)